BeiningBogen/iOS-Kristiania/Lesson03/README.md

 # Generics

-* Many of Swift's standard library is built with generic code
+* A lot of Swift's standard library is built with generic code
+* Allows writing flexible code that can be used with different types
-* For example: Array and Dicionary are of the generic collections type
+* For example: Array and Dictionary are of the generic collections type

 ---